GohilMahendra/MovieFlix/README.md

 # MovieFlix

-A OTT app for curated korean dramas
+A OTT app for curated Movies

 ## Features
 - splash screen